One of eight teen girls charged in Toronto stabbing death granted bail

 TORONTO, Dec 29 (Reuters) - An Ontario judge granted bail on Thursday to one of the eight teenage girls charged with killing a 59-year-old man in downtown Toronto, Canada, this month, subject to conditions.

-The teenager, whose name cannot be published, must surrender her passport, not have a cell phone, stay in Ontario and not go online except for school, among other conditions.
+The teenager, whose name cannot be published, must surrender her passport, not have a cell phone, stay in Ontario and not leave her home unaccompanied or go online except for school, among other conditions.
 Her bail was set at C$9,500 ($7,005.90) with two sureties.

 Judge Maria Sirivar will give reasons for her bail decision Jan.
 10.